(In the list below a few examples are given in relationship to

 (Insert) reductio ad absurdum

-abstract belief or hypothetical construct as if it represented a
+treat an abstract belief or hypothetical construct as if it represented

 measure of intelligence; the concept of race (even though genetic